chillydesign/orchestrate/README.md

 # Orchestrate

-To build use
+## To build for orchestrate use

-`ng build --prod --base-href=/orchestrate/`
+ng build --prod --base-href=/orchestrate/

-To build for cpmdtdev use
+## To build for cpmdtdev use

-`ng build --prod --base-href=/cpmdtdev/ --configuration cpmdt`
+ng build --prod --base-href=/cpmdtdev/ --configuration cpmdt

+## To build for saviodev use

+ng build --prod --base-href=/saviodev/ --configuration savio